 From the Existing DEM layer dropdown combo box, select the elevation grids, one at a time, that need to be merged and click the [Add] button.
 The selected elevation grid will be added to the table listing the elevation grids to be merged.

 To change the merge order of the listed elevation grids, select the appropriate row and right-click to display a context menu.
 Then, select the Move Layer Up or Move Layer Down context menu command to change the merge order of the highlighted elevation grid.
-Layers that are higher in the listing have precedence.
+Layers that are higher in the listing have precedence over layers that appear lower in the list.

 Merge DEM Limits